JuliaArrays/StaticArrays.jl/docs/src/pages/api.md

 ### `SizedArray`: a decorate size wrapper for `Array`

-Another convenient mutable type is the `SizedArray`, which is just a wrapper-type about a standard Julia `Array` which declares its knwon size.
+Another convenient mutable type is the `SizedArray`, which is just a wrapper-type about a standard Julia `Array` which declares its known size.
 For example, if we knew that `a` was a 2×2 `Matrix`, then we can type `sa = SizedArray{Tuple{2,2}}(a)` to construct a new object which knows the type (the size will be verified automatically).
 A more convenient syntax for obtaining a `SizedArray` is by calling a `Size` object, e.g. `sa = Size(2,2)(a)`.

-Then, methods on `sa` will use the specialized code provided by the *StaticArrays* pacakge, which in many cases will be much, much faster.
-For example, calling `eig(sa)` will be signficantly faster than `eig(a)` since it will perform a specialized 2×2 matrix diagonalization rather than a general algorithm provided by Julia and *LAPACK*.
+Then, methods on `sa` will use the specialized code provided by the *StaticArrays* package, which in many cases will be much, much faster.
+For example, calling `eigen(sa)` will be signficantly faster than `eigen(a)` since it will perform a specialized 2×2 matrix diagonalization rather than a general algorithm provided by Julia and *LAPACK*.